fordham-css/hardware/README.md

-Fordham CSS
+Fordham CSS Hardware Lab
 =====

-A simple hardware inventory checkout system made by and for Fordham students - built and maintained by the Computer Science Society.
+A simple hardware inventory checkout system made by and for Fordham students, and maintained by the Computer Science Society.

 ###How it works
 1. Select an item